-AP FACT CHECK: Trump’s errant assault on election integrity
+AP FACT CHECK: Trump presses vote falsehoods on wide front

 THE FACTS: Far from zero.
 Republicans lost more than 200 House races.
 But no GOP incumbents lost their races in counting so far.

-Since the third quarter, the economy has been weakening again.
-Coranavirus infections have spiked, hiring has sagged and Washington’s emergency economic aid has run out, with no more help in sight this year.

-Gregory Daco, chief U.S. economist at Oxford Economics, noted that the record-high third quarter growth in the nation’s gross domestic product “tells us little, if anything, about momentum” in the current quarter.
-“The strong GDP performance gives a false impression of the economy’s true health,” Daco wrote in a research note.
-“We anticipate a much slower second phase of the recovery.”

-Associated Press writers Maryclaire Dale in Philadelphia, Amanda Seitz in Chicago, Christina A. Cassidy in Atlanta and Colleen Long, Brian Slodysko and Hope Yen in Washington contributed to this report.
+Associated Press writers Maryclaire Dale in Philadelphia, Amanda Seitz in Chicago, Christina A. Cassidy in Atlanta, Tali Arbel in Phoenix, David Klepper in Providence, Rhode Island, and Colleen Long, Brian Slodysko and Hope Yen in Washington contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.